-The Genesis may come set in Novice Mode depending on the kiln manufacturer's preference.
+The Genesis may come set in Novice Mode depending on model of kiln.
 Novice Mode is meant for beginner users to make programming easier.
 For more advanced programming, Novice Mode can be turned off.
 To turn Novice Mode off, select "Off" and press "Save".